-The vision of OHE is for health equity to be realized in communities throughout the United States.
+Our vision is for health equity to be realized in communities throughout the United States.

-The mission of OHE is to reduce disparities and improve health equity, especially in vulnerable and disadvantaged populations.
+Our mission is to reduce disparities and improve health equity, especially in vulnerable and disadvantaged populations.

 - Health Equity Policy Coordination for Vulnerable and Underserved Populations